Valastiri/the-rat-pack/install-guide.md

 - Add xaerominimap.txt compatibility for Mana & Artifice.
     - Prevents UI shading issues with mana bar visible.
     - NOTE: Minimap Config is custom.
 Feel free to change it.
+- Reduced spawn rate on dungeon_crawl.toml for the spawn boxes.
+May help alleviate server crashes.
 - Removed baubles mod (depreciated) from manifest.
 (If you are updating you need to remove this manually - mod has no conflicts just redundant)
+    - To remove open GD launcher
+    - Right click instance and select `Manage`
+    - Go to Mods and search for `baubles-1.8.7-xxx`
+    - Delete it OR press the slider button to disable.

 To update follow: **Updating Section Below**